← home

 ssh -A <user>@<remote host>

-You can configure your operating system to forward all network traffic over SOCKS tunnel by specifying the appropriate localhost port number.
-You can also configure web browsers to forward only web-based traffic.
+You can configure your operating system to forward all network traffic over SOCKS tunnel by specifying the appropriate local port number.
+You can also configure web browsers to forward web-based traffic.

 Local port forwarding